Bills–Patriots rivalry

+The Patriots lead the overall series, 80–51–1.
+The two teams have met twice in the playoffs, winning one each.

 NFL record games

 Single-game rushing record

-On September 17, 1973, O. J. Simpson of the Bills broke the all-time professional football single-game rushing record in this rivalry game against the Patriots.
+On September 16, 1973, O. J. Simpson of the Bills broke the all-time professional football single-game rushing record in this rivalry game against the Patriots.
 Simpson rushed for 250 yards, breaking the record set by Willie Ellison of the Rams in 1971.
 In the same game, Simpson became the all-time leading rusher for the Bills franchise, and was described after the game as having "more yardage than Secretariat" by Patriots linebacker Edgar Chandler.
 Chuck Fairbanks, coaching his first game for the Patriots, described Simpson looking "like Grant going through Richmond."
 Fullback Larry Watkins also rushed for over 100 yards for the Bills, as the team racked up 360 rushing yards for the game.
 The Bills defeated the Patriots by a score of 31–13.

 The perfect offensive game

 The Bills dominated the Patriots in this rivalry's first playoff game in over 58 years, their first as NFL teams, and their first after the Boston Patriots changed their location name to New England, by a score of 47–17 in the wild card round of the 2021–22 NFL playoffs.
 This went into record books as the first "Perfect Offensive Game" by any NFL team as the Bills, led by Josh Allen, scored touchdowns on every drive of the entire game without any punts, kicks, or turnovers.
 Allen threw more touchdowns than incomplete passes as the Bills gained 480 yards on just 51 snaps.
 USA Today remarked the game "served as another reminder that the Bills own the AFC East in these post-Tom Brady years", while Patriots linebacker Matthew Judon observed that "it wasn’t one drive, one play or one single player.
 It was everything.
 It was the whole game."
 Bills defensive tackle Harrison Phillips opined the game's statistics sounded "like some Pop Warner stuff."
 It was Patriots' second-worst loss of the 21st century, the three worst of which were all suffered in the Bills–Patriots rivalry.